papicella/snyk-K8s-container-iac/README.md

 1. Social Trends
 1. Plus more ...

-## Step 5 Find vulnerabilities in Goof’s Dockerfile
+## Step 5 Find vulnerabilities in Springboot Employee API Dockerfile

 Snyk detects vulnerable base images by scanning your Dockerfile when importing a Git repository.
 This allows you to examine security issues before building the image, so helps solve potential problems before they land in your registry or in production.